All Episodes

 Okay.

-Well, my next point was did you happen to catch that press conference yesterday?
+Well, my next point was: did you happen to catch that press conference yesterday?

-Well, the president skips over first, you know, he goes Oh, yeah, we made mention of that.
+Oh, yeah, we made mention of that.

-He took the football with it.
+He took the football.

-It was in the last hour near the end of the program, he took the football question first.
+It was in the last hour near the end of the program.

-And then you had the Mexican uh reporter more or less asked a president how come he doesn't do like the Mexican president does and veto like the second amendment of the Constitution of the United States of America, and then Barack Obama kind of looked a little strange at the guy and had to go on and defend the Constitution of the United States of America.
+And then you had the Mexican reporter more or less ask the president how come he doesn't do like the Mexican president does and veto like the Second Amendment of the Constitution of the United States of America.

-Did he appear uncomfortable defending the case?
+Did he appear uncomfortable defending the country?

 Obama's probably sitting there saying, you mean the Mexican president could just veto an amendment?